 More recently, the rise of wind and solar in the UK and the convergence of a number of market conditions has created the perfect storm for the growth of Corporate PPAs.
 The closure of the ROC scheme to new participants from 31 March 2017 means that generators are seeking alternative routes to market.
 A long term PPA with a creditworthy corporate offtaker could be the difference between a bankable and non-bankable project.
 In addition, the ever decreasing cost of generating renewable energy means that they will be able to compete on price.
-For the first time, corporate PPA prices are now beating wholesale electricity prices (low £40's per MWh for PPAs vs mid £50's per MWh for wholesale).
 From a corporate perspective, Corporate PPAs are an attractive prospect to companies who increasingly want to be seen to be acting sustainably and who want to protect against highly volatile electricity prices.